It's a New Day in Public Health.

 unknown vaccinations status

-The number of varicella cases reported in September 2024 increased from the previous month and was below the previous 5-year average.
+The number of varicella cases reported in February 2025 decreased from the previous month and was consistent with the previous 5-year average.
 Due to robust vaccination programs, there is no longer discernable seasonality for varicella cases in the United States.

 *CDC MMWR report year

 People with shingles infection can transmit the virus that causes varicella to people without immunity.
-In September, 1 case reported having contact with someone diagnosed with shingles during their exposure period.
+In February, 7 cases reported having contact with someone diagnosed with shingles during their exposure period.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Acrobat Reader may be required to view these files.